-Running and jogging is a great outdoor, socially-distant activity that you can enjoy with your team, and give back to the community in the meantime!
+Jogging is a great outdoor activity that you can enjoy with your team, and give back to the community in the meantime!
 Bonus points if you dress up as a turkey. 🦃

 It’s a tradition for many families to hang out, watch TV or a movie, and generally veg out after a big meal.
 You can easily adapt this tradition to spend time with your coworkers, too!
-Use a tool like Teleparty or Squad to watch something together, and remember the popcorn! 🍿
+Use a tool like Teleparty to watch something together.
+Remember the popcorn! 🍿

 Here are some great Thanksgiving-themed options:

 🦃 A Charlie Brown Thanksgiving